Project-MONAI/VISTA/README.md

 > ⚠️ **Research Repository Notice**
 >
-> This is the original research repository for VISTA2D and VISTA3D models.
-For production use, these models are now officially supported in:
+> This repository contains the original research implementations of VISTA2D and VISTA3D models (for VISTA2.5d, please see the vista2.5d branch).
+These models are now officially available in MONAI in:
-> - [MONAI Core](https://github.com/Project-MONAI/MONAI) - Contains the integrated model implementations
+> - [MONAI Core](https://github.com/Project-MONAI/MONAI) - Contains the maintained implementation
 > - [MONAI Model Zoo](https://github.com/Project-MONAI/model-zoo) - Provides pre-trained models as MONAI Bundles
+> - [MONAI Tutorials](https://github.com/Project-MONAI/tutorials) - Contains examples and tutorials for using VISTA models
 >
-> We recommend using the official implementations for new projects.
-This repository is maintained for research reference purposes.

-This is the repository for VISTA3D and VISTA2D.
-For the older VISTA2.5d code, please checkout the vista2.5d branch.
+> For new projects, we recommend using the official implementation which includes optimizations and regular maintenance.